boyboi86/AFML/README.md

 **Note**

-Strongly encourage every potential quants to "star" this repository instead of "forking" them, since I might include updates and/or other algorithm implementations.
-This research repository will always be open-source and FOC (Free-of-charge).
+~~Strongly encourage every potential quants to "star" this repository instead of "forking" them, since I might include updates and/or other algorithm implementations.~~ This research repository will always be open-source and FOC (Free-of-charge).

 At the end of the day, my answers is only reference.
 Most of the heavy lifting must still be done by interested individuals.

-In between, I wll drop technical advices so that it will be easy to implement in later versions of Python and the related modules.
+~~In between, I wll drop technical advices so that it will be easy to implement in later versions of Python and the related modules.~~

-My answer or/ and explanantion might not be perfect.
-So let me know if you think there are better ways to improve them.
+~~My answer or/ and explanantion might not be perfect.
+So let me know if you think there are better ways to improve them.~~

 **Note**

-Most of the Python codes in the textbook were written 2 years ago (Python 2.7), which might not work in 2020.
+Most of the Python codes in the textbook were written 6 years ago (Python 2.7), which might not work in 2020.
 Therefore, it is required for individuals to understand Python and the research process/ intentions as well as the Mathematical concepts to produce the algorithm.

 **Advice/ Encouragement**